BorisevichArtyom/homework-23/README.md

 5. add aspects to 2 methods of component #3
 6. get component from spring context and call methods
 ___
-## How to use?
+## It's simple Java app.
-  Simple console application: AopDeveloperRunner/run
+   To watch the force of AOP in Java AopDeveloperRunner/run
 ___